How a Free Home Appraisal Works

 You’re going through a life change

-A divorce or death in the family is another common reason people use online home value estimators.
+Another common reason people use online home value estimators is a divorce or death in the family.
 Any official legal proceeding will likely need an appraiser’s report, but heirs or estranged spouses often like to get a general idea of a property’s worth.

 How free home appraisals work

-• Data from a county auditor and tax assessor’s records.
-This includes a home’s property tax assessment and the auditor’s assessment of gross living area for a particular property.
+- Data from a county auditor and tax assessor’s records.
+This includes a home’s property tax assessment and the auditor’s assessment of the gross living area for a particular property.

-• MLS listings and sales.
-Free home appraisal tools will draw from recently sold comparable homes to determine property value.
+- Multiple listing service (MLS) listings and sales.
+Free home appraisal tools use recently sold comparable homes to determine property value.

-AVMs use mathematical modeling to process this data and determine an estimation of what your home is worth, based in large part on the prices of recently sold homes near you.
+AVMs process this data using mathematical modeling and estimate your home’s worth based largely on the prices of recently sold homes nearby.

 How to get a free home appraisal